 The CEO of BlackRock, Larry Fink, echos the Davos party line, saying that social responsibility is now part of the cost of doing business.
 “Society,” he says, “is demanding that companies, both public and private serve a social purpose.
 To prosper over time, every company must not only deliver financial performance, but also show how it makes a positive contribution to society” (Source).
 This he says as his firm snatches up the houses from poor people of color all while the social justice warriors, with full support from the Davos Mafia, are complaining that whites were able to transfer their wealth largely through home ownership.

 The record-level home prices is being driven by firms that pay much more than regular people can afford.
 If that weren’t bad enough, as the prices continue to go up, so do property taxes.
-As more and more of us are unable to afford the taxes on our houses and we are foreclosed (source), it’s comforting to know the billionaires will be there to buy them up so that soon indeed we will own nothing.
+As more and more of us become unable to afford the taxes on our houses and foreclosure rates increase (source), the billionaires will be there to buy our property.
+Soon, indeed, we will own nothing.

 Jeff Bezos watched as an entire neighborhood just one mile from his headquarters in Seattle was turned into disaster area.
 The Capitol Hill Autonomous Zone (CHAZ) was illegally taken over by rioters who did millions of dollars in damages.
 Bezos controls 19 percent of all the upscale office space in Seattle, but he didn’t say a word.
 Evidently, he was fine with having his competition, the small businesses, shut down as long as possible.
 And it doesn’t hurt that he can snatch up more property for cheap.